Vitamins

 -

-Lacto-vegetarianism: consume dairy
+Lacto-vegetarianism: consume

-products but no eggs.
-One has to take care
+dairy products but no eggs.

-of one's protein intake: cereal, beans,
+intake: cereal, beans, nuts

-nuts and cheese.
-Most vegetarians in India
+and cheese.
+Most

-and those in the classical Mediterranean
+in the classical Mediterranean

 lands